LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 1. Open the [terraform directory][terraform-directory] in the Data Platform Project in GitHub.
     - If you don't have the correct permissions, you'll get a '404' error (see [Getting Set Up on the Platform][getting-set-up]).

-**Note: If the data you're ingesting is for a specific department then it should be ingested into that department's `raw zone`, otherwise it should go into the `landing zone`**
+**Note: If the data you're ingesting is for a specific department then it should be ingested into that department's `raw zone` S3 bucket, otherwise it should go into the `landing zone`** S3 bucket.
 1. Create a new file `29-<YOUR-DEPARTMENT-NAME>-<DATABASE-NAME>-database-ingestion.tf` if department specific, otherwise `29-<DATABASE-NAME>-database-ingestion.tf`

     For example, for Academy (database), which is not department specific, the file name will be: